Duamass/Dumas/README.md

 # Dumas

-This is the first day to learn GitHub.
+This is the first day to learn GitHub...